West Lycian Way One Week

 Tour Plan

-We will pick you up from Dalaman Airport and transfer you to Kayaköy.
-Formerly known as "Levissi," this village was a settlement with a dense Greek population during the Ottoman period, especially in the late 19th and early 20th centuries.
-Kayaköy was a village inhabited by a Greek-origin community, where trade and agriculture flourished.
-Kayaköy is a fascinating settlement with its historical texture and natural beauty.
+You arrive at Dalaman Airport and make your way to Kayaköy.
+Formerly known as Levissi, this village was home to a large Greek population during the Ottoman period, particularly in the late 19th and early 20th centuries.
+Once a thriving community where trade and agriculture flourished, Kayaköy today stands out with its historical character and natural beauty, offering a captivating glimpse into the past.

 ![]() |